-In recent years Coaldale has made significant strides in embracing sustainable practices — a movement taking place at both the volunteer and municipal levels.
+In recent years Coaldale has made significant strides to embrace sustainable practices — a movement taking place at both the volunteer and the municipal levels.
 From all angles, the community is moving in a direction that’s both sustainable and pragmatic, a movement we like to refer to as ‘sustainable pragmatism.’

 Ongoing Sustainability Initiatives

 Thanks to the hard work and dedication of the Community Gardens Society, our community is enjoying the fruits of its first-ever community vegetable garden, located in the heart of spacious Millennium Park.
 Here, residents are able to ‘rent’ a plot and plant, nurture and harvest fresh produce.
 As the popularity of the initiative grows, the Town will explore plans for future expansion.
 This concept is very exciting, especially for the service it provides to surrounding seniors’ homes and residents.

 To learn more about the initiative, please email the society at firstname.lastname@example.org or visit their Facebook Page.

 A mainstay in Coaldale since 1982, the Alberta Birds of Prey Centre continues to be a renowned wildlife rescue and habitat preservation site bringing heightened ecological awareness and education to thousands of visitors each year.
 The Centre is both fascinating and unique, creating an ideal nesting spot for residents and visitors alike.
 For more information about the Centre including visiting hours, how it is funded and the service it provides, be sure to visit the Alberta Birds of Prey Centre’s website.